-New research suggests that trees are hard at work in cities.
+But unusual new research suggests that trees are hard at work in cities, too.
 A single tree, one study found, can help deter crime in its immediate vicinity.
 Babies born to mothers with a tree close to their house are less likely to be underweight.
 And trees raise the property value of nearby homes by nearly $13,000, according to one analysis.
 Trees should be counted among those urban dwellers who make important contributions to the life of the city.

 “Trees have a public health benefit,’’ says Geoffrey H. Donovan, a research forester with the Forest Service who has been in the forefront of this new work.

 The benefits of trees are often discussed in grand terms.
 Forests take carbon out of the atmosphere, helping to moderate the climate-warming effects of manmade pollution.
 They pump out oxygen on a massive scale, part of the green machine that makes other life on the planet possible.

 Yet researchers have also been uncovering the more local contributions of our arboreal neighbors.
 In cities, for example, trees bring down the temperature by reflecting some of the sunlight that would otherwise be absorbed by all the blacktop.
 Trees lower cooling bills, especially in the late afternoon, when utility demand is high.
 Trees moderate storm water surges.
 They scrub pollutants from the air.

 More recently, there has been a move to quantify these benefits.

 Donovan, working in Portland, Ore., brought sophisticated statistical techniques to bear on the question: What, exactly, does a tree contribute to property values?
 Last year, he published an analysis finding that, on average, a “street tree’’ - one situated between a sidewalk and street - added $7,130 to the sales price of the adjacent house.
 A tree, he found, also adds value to nearby homes, bringing its total impact to $12,828.